oneapi-src/oneAPI-samples/Tools/Advisor/matrix_multiply_advisor/Advisor_matrix_multiply_advisor_README.md

-# matrix multiply sample
+# Matrix Multiply Sample
 A sample containing multiple implementations of matrix multiplication.
-This sample code is implemented using C++ and SYCL language for CPU and GPU.
+This sample code is implemented using DPC++ language for CPU and GPU.

 | Optimized for                       | Description
 |:---                               |:---